July 25 to August 13, 2017: New Jersey to Beaufort NC

 I like the Hudson River.
 There is so much history and it is both beautiful and interesting with all the commercial traffic.
 One morning the river was completely covered in fog, and a big tanker passed, blowing its whistle every few minutes to warn oncoming traffic.
 We later read about the requirement for all cargo vessels to take on board a Hudson River pilot.
 He climbs up the side of the moving vessel in New York Harbour, and takes the ship up to Hyde Park, where another pilot takes over so they are always fully rested.
 Most of these ships have foreign crews, and many have never been through New York or on the Hudson before.
 The pilot must know how to navigate every kind of vessel, and these ships are huge!
 They run right through the winter, sometimes travelling in convoys because of ice.

 Our transit of New York Harbor was uneventful, if lumpy.
 This time most of the ferries and all of the NYFD vessels that had created such huge wakes on our outbound journey were not there, but there were a lot of sailboats enjoying the brisk winds.
 They all have the right of way when they are under sail, so we had to keep a sharp lookout and try to anticipate where they might be going.
 There was also very confusing chatter on the radios, with crackle, jargon, and add strong New York accents into the mix and it was impossible to work out what was going on and what we should be looking out for.
 After we had passed under the Verrazano Narrows bridge and were heading west along Staten Island I looked back and could see what we missed.
 There was a huge autocarrier that came out just behind us, followed by another big tanker.
-Timing is everything, it would have been nasty to try to get out of their way in the busy harbour!
+Timing is everything, it would have been tricky to try to get out of their way in the busy harbour!

 We are now in Great Kills, New Jersey, again waiting for a weather window.
 It is incredible how weather dependent we are.
 We knew intellectually that we would experience delays, but actually living it has been a big surprise to both of us.
 It is not rain we worry about, it is winds and currents, as well as fog and thunderstorms.
 The winds and currents must both be in our favour before we can set off.
 We already know how unpleasant (and scary) it gets if we are caught in unexpected conditions.
 Even when everything is “perfect” it can be very bouncy at certain times such as when we came through New York Harbor with the tide behind us, the wind in front of us, and the East River outlet on our beam!
 We arrived here on Saturday and don’t expect the conditions to be acceptable until at least Thursday.
-Of course, you have to keep checking, the forecasts change continually.
+Of course, you have to keep checking, as the forecasts change continually.
 I have three different weather apps on my phone, and Dick has at least two others, and we look at all of them two or three times a day.

 So, what is a typical day on our boat?
 Well, of course it depends on whether we are staying in port or planning to get underway.
 I tend to get up pretty early, usually between 5:30 and 6:00.
 I make a pot of coffee and wash up any dishes from the previous day.
-We both like our quiet mornings, sitting in the cockpit with coffee and watching the world wake up.
+We both like our quiet mornings.
+I sit in the cockpit with coffee and watch the world wake up.
 Dick gets out his laptop and catches up with news and weather, and we both read the daily digest of the Great Loop forum.
 If we are heading out we try to go sometime between 8 and 9am, but this might also be dependent on the tide.
 If the tide is against us we will take longer and use more fuel to arrive at our destination, so some days it is better to wait until it has turned.
 When the time comes the engines are started, various lines and fenders reorganized, Tucker gets his harness put on, and the gate at the top of the steps is put up.
 Once we are underway we can close up the cockpit and take away the gate so Tucker can come up and enjoy the wind and be with his people.
 Unfortunately, if it is a day on a canal with locks, Tucker has to stay below because we need to be able to step in and out through the doors.
 It takes two of us to hold the boat in position in a lock.
 I bring the boat in, and Dick catches the lock-side ropes or wraps a line around the pipe that goes down the side of the lock.
 Then I can shut off the engines and get out and hold the stern rope to keep us in place.
 When the lock doors open I start the engines and drive the boat out.

 Days spent in port begin the same way, but after breakfast there are usually necessary chores to be done.
 I am lucky to have a washer-dryer on the boat, but it uses a lot of water and power, so we have to have access to dockside services.
 Dick vacuums thoroughly once a week, and every other week there is a proper cleaning to be done, just as at home.
 Sheets get changed, bathrooms are cleaned, the kitchen gets a deep clean, and the rooms are dusted and the wood polished.
 Dick also gives the outside of the boat a good wash.